PIK-LPJmL/lpjmlkit/paper.md

 ## Miscellaneos

-The `lpjmlkit` package also includes various other functions to support different applications of LPJmL and its data.
+The *lpjmlkit* package also includes additional functions to support different applications that involve handling LPJmL or related data.
-For example, `calc_cellarea()` calculates the area of LPJmLData objects' underlying grid or for other objects' latitudes.
+For example, `calc_cellarea()` calculates the area of the grid cells in an LPJmLData object or for any vector of latitude coordinates representing a regular grid with a set spatial resolution.
-Functions to handle LPJmL file headers, such as `read_header()`, `get_headersize()`, and `create_header()`, are also included.
+While `read_io` is the main function to access LPJmL input and output files, `lpjmlkit` also includes a number of functions providing low-level access to the binary LPJmL file format: `read_header()`, `create_header()`, and `write_header()` allow to retrieve/generate/save file headers, while `get_headersize()` and `get_datatype()` return information about the header and about the data type used in different LPJmL files, respectively.
+These low-level access functions can form the basis for new applications, for example, to generate new LPJmL input files.
-`get_datatype()` gets information on the data type used in different LPJmL files, while `asub()` provides the functionality of the subset method to be used on a base array.
+Lastly, `asub()` provides the functionality of the subset method to be used on a base array.

 # Documentation & License

-`lpjmlkit` is an open-source software package for operating LPJmL and processing its data that provides comprehensive documentation and vignettes.
+*lpjmlkit* is an open-source software package for operating LPJmL and processing related data that provides comprehensive documentation and vignettes.
 The documentation is available online at https://pik-piam.r-universe.dev/lpjmlkit/ and includes instructions for installation, usage, and examples.